CBT as Part of the Programs at Catalina

 Applying Cognitive Behavioral Therapy

 In contrast to traditional therapies, CBT is concerned with feelings and experiences in the here and now rather than with memories from the past.
-CBT clinicians will ask about family history to gain a fuller picture of their patients, but they won’t dwell too much on the past.
+CBT clinicians will ask about family roles and addiction history to gain a fuller picture of their patients, but they won’t dwell too much on the past.
 What a person tells themself that might cause them distress is emphasized.
 The next step is to encourage the individual to dispute illogical views while also addressing rational concerns in a constructive manner.